mxcl/PromiseKit/README.markdown

 # PromiseKit 2

 PromiseKit 2 contains many interesting and important additions.
 Check out our our [release announcement](http://promisekit.org/PromiseKit-2.0-Released/) for full details.

+# PromiseKit 1

+The original, nice to use with Objective-C, less nice to use with Swift, hence PromiseKit 2.

 # How To Get Started